-- d. the prioritization of funding for accessibility initiatives and services for students with disabilities - 1.10.
+- c. ensuring an accessible work environment for all University staff, and - d. the prioritization of funding for accessibility initiatives and services for students with disabilities - 1.10.
 In the need for the inclusion of the Office for Students with Disabilities or an accessibility officer in the consultation, decision making, and planning processes for all renovation projects on campus. - 1.11.
 In the need for a University-wide accessibility policy that includes a timeline for consultations, implementation, and regular reporting to Senate. - 1.12.
 In the elimination of any and all physical, social, and financial barriers preventing a student from receiving the necessary accommodations to fully access academic or social services provided by the Society or the University.